tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 - Can be configured with different parameters for flush thresholds, compression settings, etc.
 - Uses reader-writer locks (`pthread_rwlock_t`) to allow concurrent reads while ensuring single-writer access during commits

-This design allows for domain-specific optimization and isolation between different types of data stored in the same database.
+This design allows for domain-specific optimization and isolation between different types of data stored in the same storage engine instance.

 ## 4. Core Components and Mechanisms
 ### 4.1 Memtable